Francisco Gárate Aranguren: Beatification

 The miracle required for beatification was investigated in the diocese of its origin and was ratified on 15 April 1983.
-This allowed for the Congregation for the Causes of Saints to commence their own investigation into the alleged miracle in Rome.
 The consulting medical board approved it on 4 October 1984 while theologians followed suit on 31 January 1985.
 The C.C.S. approved it on 26 March 1985 while passing it to the pope for his approval; this was granted on 9 May 1985.

-John Paul II beatified him on 6 October 1985.